KProskuryakov/Portfolio/readme.md

 ### Current extensions in vscode:

+These are all extensions that I use specifically for this project.

 * Debugger for Chrome
 * Document This
 * gitignore
 * HTML CSS Support
+* Markdown Shortcuts
 * Move TS
 * TODO Parser
 * VS Color Picker